vintagedon/nist-ai-rmf-cookbook/README.md

 ---

-## 🙏 12.
-Acknowledgments
+## 🙏 Acknowledgments

 ### Framework Foundation

-This repository is built on the foundational work of:
+This repository is built on foundational work from:

 - NIST AI Risk Management Framework Team - For creating a comprehensive, flexible governance framework
 - OSCAL Project Team - For developing machine-readable compliance standards